An Exegetical Commentary

 There is a common misunderstanding that since believers are not "under law," then being under grace must not involve obeying commandments, at least the commandments in the Tanakh.
 (See my article Under the Law.)
 However, Yeshua specifically emphasized the two great commandments of the Torah to love God and neighbor (Matt 22:36-40), as well as the Ten Commandments (Matt 19:17-19).
 Yeshua also upheld the commandments given to Adam (Matt 19:1-9) and Abraham (Matt 5:48; Mark 16:15), and the apostles with the authorization of Yeshua insisted on compliance with the commandments given to Noah (Acts 15:20; Rom 13:1-4).
 Both Yeshua and the apostles affirmed the continuing relevance and authority of the commandments given to Moses (Cf. Matt 5:1-48; 15:3; 19:1-9, 17ff; 22:36, 38, 40; John 14:15, 21; 15:10ff; Rom 3:19f; 7:7-13; 13:1-4), and even relied on these commandments to support edicts for congregational governance (Cf. Matt 18:15-19; 21:42; 22:49; 23:23; Rom 4:3; 11:2; 12:19; 15:4).

-hold: Grk. echō means to "hold in the hands." to the testimony of Yeshua: Ladd suggests that the Grk. phrase tēn marturian Iēsou should be taken either as a subjective genitive, meaning the testimony that Yeshua bore or an objective genitive, meaning the testimony that disciples bear about Yeshua.
+holding: Grk. echō, pres. part.
+See verse 2 above. to the testimony of Yeshua: Ladd suggests that the Grk. phrase tēn marturian Iēsou should be taken either as a subjective genitive, meaning the testimony that Yeshua bore or an objective genitive, meaning the testimony that disciples bear about Yeshua.
 Mounce favors the former and Stern favors the latter.
 See 14:12 on the significance of the subjective genitive in the phrase "faith in Yeshua."
 The reference to the disciples' testimony in verse 11 has influenced interpretation of this verse.

 18― And he stood on the sand of the sea.